Master of Social Work M.S.W.

 Students must:

-1. Have a baccalaureate degree from a regionally accredited institution of higher education.
-Students who have completed all but their last semester of baccalaureate work may also apply.
+• have a baccalaureate degree from a regionally accredited institution of higher education (Students who have completed all but their last semester of baccalaureate work may also apply.)

-2. Show evidence of the intellectual capacity to participate successfully in academic work at the graduate level.
-Students must also have a diverse, liberal arts academic background that includes coursework in the human biological sciences, social sciences, humanities and mathematics.
-Specifically, an applicant must have:
+• have a diverse, liberal arts academic background that includes coursework in the human biological sciences, social sciences, humanities and mathematics

-3. Show evidence of a combination of personal qualities considered essential to professional social work practice, such as responsiveness and sensitivity in relationships, commitment to improving social conditions and the ability to function both independently and collectively with others.
+• show evidence of a combination of personal qualities considered essential to professional social work practice, such as responsiveness and sensitivity in relationships, commitment to improving social conditions and the ability to function both independently and collectively with others

-4. Demonstrate a commitment to social work as a profession based in part on personal experience in the field.
-This experience may have been attained in a variety of ways, such as through volunteer work, fieldwork experience in conjunction with course work, life experiences, etc.
+• demonstrate a commitment to social work as a profession based in part on personal experience in the field (This experience may have been attained in a variety of ways, such as through volunteer work, fieldwork experience in conjunction with course work, life experiences, etc.)

 Transcripts

 It can take up to six weeks to receive your transcripts, so please order them early.
-It is the responsibility of the applicant to upload transcripts from ALL undergraduate and graduate programs previously attended, including community colleges, to the online application.
-Even if the student transferred into RIC or into another college, transcripts must be requested from the previous college.
-Please order your transcripts from all schools, scan your transcripts and upload your transcripts to the online application.
-Each transcript MUST be in one separate file.
+It is the responsibility of the applicant to upload transcripts from all undergraduate and graduate programs previously attended, including community colleges, to the online application.
+Even if the student transferred to RIC or to another college, transcripts must be requested from the previous college.
+Please order your transcripts from all schools, scan your transcripts, and upload them to the online application.
+Each transcript must be in one separate file.
 After you scan and upload your transcripts, mail your official transcripts to:

 Rhode Island College